vinhthanh11/credit_rv_analytics/README.md

 ### 1> UML Diagram, 2> Bond Math Used, 3> Data Flow Logic, 4> Current Model, 5> Future Road Map
 ![Amsterdam Release](releases/amsterdam_release.png)

+### Patches
+- Amsterdam patch 1: Fix load functions for all 3 files in the data folder.
+Added Argument --command data to run load functions only for data checking.
+No need to alaways run the whole thing.